Location (Karol G song)

 "Location" is a song by Colombian singer-songwriter Karol G with Puerto Rican rapper Anuel AA and Colombian singer and rapper J Balvin.
-It was written by Karol G, Anuel AA, J Balvin and Ovy on the Drums, and produced by the latter.
-The song was released on February 11, 2021 through Universal Music Latino, as the fourth single from her third studio album KG0516.
+Written alongside Ovy on the Drums and produced by the latter, the song was released on February 11, 2021, through Universal Music Latino, as the fourth single from her third studio album KG0516.

 Background

-The song was teased multiple time until its announcement hours prior to its release on February 11, 2021.
+The song was first teased on January 1, 2021, through Karol G's social media accounts, with a post including lyrics for the song.
+The song continued to be teased by the singer until its official announcement, which was made hours prior to its release.
+The song was released on February 11, 2021.

-About the song Karol G stated: "I like to give my fans a unique experience with every single release, both musically and visually.
-It’s a very special song for me because I was able to collaborate with artists that I admire and we were able to fuse reggaeton/hip-hop/country influences into an amazing song and video filled with energy and rodeo vibes."
+Composition

+"Location" is a country and reggaeton song, being the first time that Karol G experimented with the latter genre.

 Commercial performance

 "Location" debuted and peaked at number 6 on the Billboard Hot Latin Songs chart dated February 27, 2021.
 It failed to enter the Billboard Hot 100 chart but entered and peaked at number 3 on the US Bubbling Under Hot 100 chart dated February 27, 2021.
 The song received a 6 times Latin platinum certification by the Recording Industry Association of America (RIAA) on November 24, 2021, for sales of 360,000 equivalent-units.